 Real estate developers offer a simple example, as do home improvement retail chains.
 Lumber companies boom in hot housing markets that drive more homebuilding.
 Nationwide real estate brokerages make for another obvious example.
 Less obviously, hotel chains own a massive amount of real estate.

 You can buy shares in these companies or exchange-traded funds (ETFs) through your brokerage, which means you can invest with very little cash.
 These investments also come with instant liquidity: you can buy and sell instantly.

 But these real estate-related companies aren’t the only way to invest in real estate on public stock exchanges.

 Through your regular brokerage account or even your tax-sheltered retirement accounts, you can buy shares in public real estate investment trusts (REITs).
 It makes for a fast, easy way to diversify into real estate.

 Like stocks and other publicly traded investments, REITs offer excellent liquidity.
 You can buy and sell instantly, with no commissions on many brokerage accounts (I personally use Charles Schwab, which doesn’t charge commissions).

 REITs tend to pay extremely high dividend yields, because by law, they must pay out at least 90% of profits to shareholders in the form of dividends.
 That makes it difficult for REIT managers to buy new properties however, so REITs don’t tend to grow and appreciate in value as fast as traditional stocks or funds.
-And the downside of that instant liquidity is volatility: they can plummet in value quickly, just like stocks.
+And the downside of that instant liquidity is volatility: REIT prices can plummet in value overnight, just like stocks.

 Because they trade on stock exchanges, REITs tend to move more in line with stock markets than other types of real estate investments.
 So while you can add diversification to your portfolio by buying them, you don’t escape the correlation with stock market movements.